kike-canaries/canairio_firmware/.github/ISSUE_TEMPLATE/bug_report.md

 ## Device config

-If apply, please write the next information, you can have it on the settings section `Device info` on the CanAirIO app.
+**If apply**, please write the next information, you can have it on the settings section `Device info` on the CanAirIO app.

 ```
 board: please choose any TTGO T7, TTGO T-Display, ESP32DevKit, WemosOLED, etc